 Christmas Island and the Cocos Keeling islands are two very remote small islands in the Indian Ocean under the jurisdiction of the Australian Government.
-The nearest large land mass is the island of Java which is approximately 350 km from Christmas Island.
+The nearest large land mass is the island of Java which is approximately 350 km north of Christmas Island.
 The nearest landmass to the Cocos Keeling islands is Sumatra c.
-900 km distant.
+900 km north.

 Christmas Island hosts two species of figs Ficus microcarpa and Ficus saxophila, both of which are abundant on the island and 10 species of endemic mammals and birds including an endemic Flying Fox fruit bat and an Imperial Pigeon.
 Cocos Keeling has no figs and no endemic birds or mammals.
 What can these two isolated islands tell us about fig dispersal and ecology ?

 In summary there are a number of land bird and bat dispersed plants native to Christmas Island including Pipturis argenteus and Cinnamomum iners as well as the 2 figs which could only have arrived as seeds in the gut of a bird or bat.
 However there are no land-bird or bat dispersed plants on the Cocos Keeling Islands.